cityscape

 Clock and Pendulum

-The City Tower's clock mechanism has measured time for over 300 years using precisely crafted gears, weights, and an authentic wooden pendulum that measures an impressive 21 meters, making it the longest functioning pendulum of its kind in the world.
-This mechanical system, operated without electricity, drives clock hands on three sides of the tower.
-Once tended daily by clockmakers, it still impresses with its reliability and technical excellence.
+For more than 300 years, the clock mechanism of the City Tower has measured time with precisely crafted gears, weights, and an authentic wooden pendulum that is 21 meters long — the longest still-functioning pendulum of its kind in the world.
+This mechanical system, powered without electricity, moves the hands on three sides of the tower.
+Once maintained daily by clockmakers, it still impresses with its reliability and technical excellence.

-The Bells
+Bells

 Archaeology